Deivyg4/Deivyg4/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Pixelify+Sans&duration=4877&pause=1000&color=F78C22&width=435&lines=Hi+%F0%9F%91%8B%2C+I'm+Deivy+Gonzalez;+Full+Stack+Developer+%26+AI+Enthusiast" alt="Typing SVG" /></a>
-<h2>I have experience in equipment maintenance, infrastructure, and sales in the technology sector.
-As a programmer, I'm focused on learning and improving as a Full Stack developer, and I'm interested in developing more advanced and complex artificial intelligence tools, like creating my own LLM.</h2>
+<h2>🛠️ I have experience in equipment maintenance ⚙️, infrastructure 🏗️, and sales 💰 in the technology sector 🚀.
+As a programmer 💻, I am focused on learning 📚 and improving 📈 as a Full Stack developer 🌐, and I am interested in developing more advanced and complex artificial intelligence tools 🤔, such as creating the best LLM 🧠 in the world🌍.</h2>
 <p>A passionate frontend developer from </p>
 <h2>🚀 Languages and Tools I Use</h2>